-Teaching Assistants
+Teaching Assistant

-Vamil Gandhi vsgandhi@andrew.cmu.edu

-Darshil Pandya darshilp@andrew.cmu.edu
+Jingwei Dai jingweid@andrew.cmu.edu (mailto:jingweid@andrew.cmu.edu)

-- The primary jobs of the TAs will be to help me with grading homework assignments, and to answer questions from you about the course material and the homework - They may also hold office hours via Zoom, to be determined
+- The primary job of the TAs will be to help me with grading homework assignments, and to answer questions from you about the course material and the homework - They may also hold office hours via Zoom, if they choose to

-Course Information Course Title: Introduction to Programming with Python

-Instructor: John K. Ostlund (jostlund@andrew.cmu.edu)

-Prerequisites (if applicable) None Description This course focuses on the fundamentals of computer programming using the Python 3 interpreted programming language.
+Course Information Course Title: Python Programming I Instructor: John K. Ostlund (jostlund@andrew.cmu.edu (mailto:jostlund@andrew.cmu.edu) Prerequisites (if applicable) None Description This course focuses on the fundamentals of computer programming using the Python 3 interpreted programming language.
 This course is designed for students with little or no programming knowledge.

 Students will develop their problem solving skills using the top-down procedural programming approach to build standalone software applications.
 Assignments will include weekly homework, bi-weekly checkpoint quizzes, and a final examination to test essential programming and problem solving skills.
 Some OOP (object oriented programming) will be used in this course.
 Learners will study how to build professional, user-friendly computer programs applicable to real-world usage in such areas as public policy and security analysis.